Antony is a highly experienced and specialist advocate and mediator and is an acknowledged leading practitioner in employment and sports law.

 Before coming to the Bar, Bianca worked as an advocate in South Africa, where she qualified in 2013.
 There she advised clients on various commercial disputes, both in the High Court and in Arbitrations.

-Georgina Churchhouse practises across the full range of statutory employment, discrimination, commercial employment and High Court business protection disputes, at first instance and on appeal, as both sole and junior counsel.
-Within these areas of specialism, she also works on cross over partnership, sports and financial services regulation disputes.
+Georgina Churchhouse practises across the full range of statutory employment, discrimination, commercial employment and High Court business protection, industrial action, collective labour law, and partnership disputes, as both sole and junior counsel.
+Within these areas of specialism, she also works on cross over sports and financial services regulation disputes.

 She is ranked as a Band 6 employment junior in Chambers and Partners and a Rising Star in the Legal 500.
-She sits on the ELA Junior Members Committee.
+She sits on the ELA.

 Alex is a specialist in employment and commercial litigation.
 He joined Littleton in 2019, having previously worked as a solicitor-advocate at Herbert Smith Freehills.

 Bláthnaid joined Littleton Chambers in October 2021 on successful completion of her pupillage.
-She accepts instructions in all of Chambers’ main areas of practice, including statutory and High Court employment work and commercial law.
+Bláthnaid has experience in all of Chambers’ core areas of work, particularly commercial litigation and employment and business protection disputes.

 Tim is recognised as a leading employment junior who is described in the current edition of Legal 500 as “first-rate” and “quick on his feet”.
-His employment work is complemented by a personal injury practice that is focused on psychiatric injuries arising from workplace stress, harassment and bullying.
 He was a finalist for Legal 500’s Employment Junior of the Year 2023 award.

-Alexander accepts instructions in all chambers’ practice areas.
-He is regularly instructed in applications, trials, and appeals.
-Alexander is a sought-after junior but has managed, concurrently, to develop a court and tribunal practice of his own.
+Alexander accepts instructions in all of chambers’ practice areas.
+He is regularly instructed for trials, applications, and appeals.
+Alexander has a busy court and tribunal practice and is a popular junior to leaders within Littleton Chambers and elsewhere.

 Sophie joined Littleton Chambers as a tenant in October 2022, following the successful completion of her pupillage.
 She accepts instructions in all of Chambers’ main areas of practice including employment law; commercial law; and sports law.
 Prior to becoming a tenant at Littleton, Sophie acquired a broad range of employment experience as a paralegal in the employment team at Withers LLP.